offGustavo/md-agenda.nvim/README.md

 **INFO:**\
 Only for viewing in the agenda view.
 Useful for holidays, anniversaries etc.
 - It must contain a repeating "Scheduled" property.
-- It should contain a "Deadline" property if, for example, holiday is spread to multiple days.

 **DONE:**\
 If a task item is completed before the deadline, it is marked as done.